Wao-course/Ex_16/README.md

 ## Installation

-Following the simple guidelines found here https://gitlab.au.dk/swwao/course/-/wikis/tools - This includes installing the plugin.
+Following the simple guidelines found here https://github.com/MuhammedKalkan/OpenLens/releases - This includes installing the plugin.
+When you have done this, do install the extension plugin that allows you to see log and more.
+Follow the guide here: https://gitlab.au.dk/swwao/openlens-extensions/openlens-node-pod-menu

 ## Inspecting the cluster